 EB5 Capital operates Regional Centers that cover 15 states (including the District of Columbia).
 For a complete list of the geographical areas that our Regional Centers cover, please refer to the USCIS Approvals section of our website.

-To date, all of our projects are located in TEAs, where the minimum required investment amount is (now) $900,000 per investor, rather than $1.8 million.
+To date, all of our projects are located in TEAs, where the minimum required investment amount is $900,000 per investor.

 We encourage investors to use experienced counsel independent of any EB-5 Regional Center.
 Investors should be cautious of attorneys associated with a Regional Center, as the relationship may present a conflict of interest.
 Upon request, we can provide a list of experienced, non-affiliated immigration attorneys for investors to contact.